bonificial/deezer_test/README.md

 > You Must Enable Access to the CORS Demo Server to View This Project by clicking the link  below first.

 > https://cors-anywhere.herokuapp.com/corsdemo
+>
+>
+> After you have enabled that above...
+>
+> Now click this link to view the project https://deezer-test.vercel.app/

 # DVT Assessment - Deezer Angular Application